 Lynn C. Jennings

-Chair of the Academic Excellence Committee
+Member of Academic Excellence Committee

-Dr. Lynn C. Jennings directs strategy and advocacy initiatives as senior director of national and state partnerships for the Education Trust, a leading national organization to committed to eliminating education inequities, in P–12 and higher education, that disproportionately impact students of color and students from low-income backgrounds.
+Dr. Lynn C. Jennings directs strategy and advocacy initiatives as senior director of national and state partnerships for the Education Trust, a leading national organization committed to eliminating education inequities, in P–12 and higher education, that disproportionately impact students of color and students from low-income backgrounds.
 In this role she has led the organization’s growth into states by building and sustaining advocacy networks in 10 states, including establishing two Ed Trust state-based education hubs.
 Under her leadership, the Ed Trust has worked with communities, educators, policymakers, experts, and other key stakeholders on issues such as funding equity, educator diversity, college affordability, and accountability.
 Lynn developed her expertise in federal and state education policy as an education lobbyist and senior program manager at the Congressional Black Caucus Foundation.
 Currently, Lynn serves as president of the PTO at John Burroughs Elementary School.
-She joined the CMIPCS Board of Trustees in 2018 and currently serves as chair of the Academic Excellence Committee and on the Executive, Executive Director Search, and Strategic Planning Committees.
+She joined the Creative Minds Board of Trustees in 2018 and currently serves as chair of the Academic Excellence Committee and on the Executive, Executive Director Search, and Strategic Planning Committees.
 Prior to entering the education policy space, Lynn taught American literature, African American studies, and women’s studies courses at varied institutions of higher education, including Spelman College, Columbia College Chicago, and the University of Wisconsin-Madison.
 She earned a BA in English from Spelman College and her PhD in English from the University of Wisconsin-Madison.
 Lynn lives in Washington, DC, with her husband and two sons.

-CMI’s Open Board Meeting Policy
+Creative Minds’ Open Board Meeting Policy